suzaku01/KeyQuest/README.md

 It is said that you can have up to 63 quests with a flag(Key+Urgent) in total (Thank you Malckyor for information).
 Setting Key or Urgent flag to GR quest doesn't do anything.

+Adding a quest that doesn't exist in mhfinf or mhfdat is considered as none quest in game.
+To prevent this issue you need to add that quest to questlists.
+It doesn't matter which type(Evetn, Campaign, etc.).